 Some commercial real estate agent positions require applicants to have a college degree or have at least completed some college coursework.
 A number of colleges offer 2-year and 4-year degrees in real estate or real estate certifications.
 Beneficial courses include statistics, finance, business administration, law and economics.
 A number of brokerage firms offer their own educational courses and on-the-job training.
 The National Association of Realtors offers industry-specific courses for commercial real estate agents.

 Real estate agents and brokers are required in every U.S. state to be licensed, according to the BLS.
 A real estate license is usually obtained by passing a state-administered exam.
 Requirements vary by state; some states require a basic real estate license while others require a commercial real estate license to practice commercial real estate.

 Typically state requirements entail that an individual is 18-21 years of age, holds a high-school diploma or GED and is a U.S. citizen.
 Individuals can find out specific state requirements and approved schools by contacting their State Department of Real Estate or State Real Estate Commission.

-According to the U.S. Bureau of Labor Statistics (BLS), the job market for real estate agents looks about average for the coming years: employment growth for agents should rise 11% from 2012-2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the job market for real estate agents looks faster than average for the coming years: employment of agents should rise 7% from 2018-2028.
 While the professional real estate industry is generally easy to enter, the BLS states, beginning agents are likely to experience strong competition from their more experienced colleagues.
-In 2013, the BLS reported that real estate agents throughout the country made a median wage of $39,800 per year.
+In 2018, the BLS reported that real estate agents throughout the country made a median wage of $48,690 per year.